-A three-step procedure was carried out to fractionate soil aggregates and organic matter.
-Free particulate organic matter (fPOM, 20-5000 μm) was separated using Na-polytungstate solution (density of 1.8 g cm-3).
-To obtain particulate organic matter occluded in aggregates (oPOM, 20-5000 μm), the heavy fraction of soil aggregates (>1.8 g cm-3) was treated by ultrasound (8 J ml-1) which disrupted the macroaggregates and protected the microaggregates (Lehtinen et al., 2014).
-With a subsequent density fractionation step (Na-polytungstate solution, 1.8 g cm-3), the oPOM floating on the suspension was obtained after centrifugation (10 minutes at 4350 rpm).
-POM fractions were washed with deionized water until the electric conductivity dropped below 5 μS cm-1 (Steffens et al., 2009).
-The residue of the density fractionation procedure - mineral particles and organo-mineral associations - was sieved at 250 μm and 20 μm to obtain macroaggregates (250-5000 μm) and microaggregates (20-250 μm and < 20 μm).
-All aggregate fractions were washed with deionized water until the electronic conductivity dropped below 5 μS cm-1; subsequently they were oven dried at 100°C and weighed.
-The weights of aggregates were corrected for the sand content of the same size (for aggregates $20-250 \,\mu\text{m}$, and $> 250 \,\mu\text{m}$), in order to exclude a sand particle from being weighed as an aggregate (Six et al., 2000; Lehtinen et al., 2014).
-Mean weight diameter (MWD) of the sand-corrected aggregates was calculated according to Kemper and Rosenau (1986) as the sum of the geometric means of aggregate sizes multiplied by the respective fraction.
+$(> 1.8 \text{ g cm}^{-3})$ was treated by ultrasound $(8 \text{ J mL}^{-1})$ which disrupted the macroaggregates gates and protected the microaggregates (Lehtinen et al., 2014).
+With a subsequent density fractionation step (Na-polytungstate solution, $1.8 \text{ g cm}^{-3}$ ), the oPOM floating on the suspension was obtained after centrifugation (10 min at 4350 rpm).
+POM fractions were washed with deionized water until the electric conductivity dropped below

+- $5 \,\mu\text{S cm}^{-1}$ (Steffens et al., 2009).
+The residue of the density fractionation procedure mineral particles and organo-mineral associations was sieved at 250 and 20 $\mu$ m to obtain macroaggregates (250-5000 $\mu$ m) and microaggregates (20-250 $\mu$ m and <20 $\mu$ m).
+All aggregate fractions were washed with deionized water until the electronic con- - ductivity dropped below $5 \,\mu\text{S cm}^{-1}$ ; subsequently they were oven dried at 100 °C and weighed.
+The weights of aggregates were corrected for the sand content of the same size (for aggregates 20-250 $\mu$ m, and > 250 $\mu$ m), in order to exclude a sand particle from being weighed as an aggregate (Six et al., 2000; Lehtinen et al., 2014).
+Mean weight diameter (MWD) of the sand-corrected aggregates was calculated according to Kemper and Research (1086) as the sum of the geometric means of aggregate sizes - Kemper and Rosenau (1986) as the sum of the geometric means of aggregate sizes multiplied by the respective fraction.

-Total carbon (TC) and nitrogen (TN) in bulk soil, aggregates and POM fractions were quantified by dry combustion using an elemental analyser (Carlo Erba Nitrogen Analyser 1500).
-For the analysis, 5 g of sieved (<2 mm) soil without visible roots and litter was ground to size <63 μ m for homogenization and 1 - 1.5 mg soil was used for the analysis.
-Total organic carbon (TOC) was calculated as the difference of total and inorganic C, measured as carbonate C by treating 0.5 - 2 g of fine-ground soil material with 10% HCl acid and quantifying the evolved CO2.
-Hot water extractable carbon (HWC) was measured as the C present in solution after 16 h at 80°C, while water soluble carbon (WSC) was measured after 30 min at 20°C (Ghani et al., 2003).
-Labile carbon was defined as HWC, while recalcitrant carbon was determined as the difference between TOC and labile carbon.
-Potentially mineralisable nitrogen (PMN) was measured as the increase in NH4 during one week of anoxic incubation in slurry at 40°C (Canali and Benedetti, 2006).
-Potential carbon and nitrogen mineralisation were measured by incubation of 200 g of homogenised and sieved soil for 6 weeks at 20°C (Bloem et al., 1994).
+Total carbon (TC) and nitrogen (TN) in bulk soil, aggregates and POM fractions were quantified by dry combustion using an elemental analyzer (Carlo Erba Nitrogen Analyser 1500).
+For the analysis, 5 g of sieved (<2 mm) soil without visible roots and litter

+- was ground to size < 63 μm for homogenization and 1-1.5 mg soil was used for the analysis.
+Total organic carbon (TOC) was calculated as the difference of total and inorganic C, measured as carbonate C by treating 0.5-2 g of fine-ground soil material with 10 % HCl acid and quantifying the evolved CO2.
+Hot water extractable carbon (HWC) was measured as the C present in solution after 16 h at 80 °C, while water soluble - carbon (WSC) was measured after 30 min at 20 °C (Ghani et al., 2003).
+Lecalcitrant carbon was determined as the difference between TOC and HWC, while labile carbon was defined as the sum of WSC and HWC.
+Potentially mineralisable nitrogen (PMN) was measured as the increase in NH4 during one week of anoxic incubation in slurry at 40 °C (Canali and Benedetti, 2006).
+Potential carbon and nitrogen mineralisation were measured by incubation of 200 g of homogenised and sieved soil for 6 weeks at 20 °C (Bloem et al., 1994).
 Results of the first week (disturbance) were not used.
-N mineralisation was calculated from the increase in mineral N (nitrate and ammonium) between week 1 and week 6.
-Total concentrations of O2 and CO2 were measured weekly using a gas chromatograph (Carlo Erba GC 6000) equipped with a hotwire detector (HWD 430) and helium as carrier gas, and weekly rates were calculated from that.
-Only bottles in which O2 concentration dropped below 15% within the 6-week period, were flushed and reset to environmental concentrations to prevent O2 limitation.
-For the statistical analyses, we took the average of weekly rates over the 5-week period after the first week.
+N mineralisation was calculated from the increase in mineral N (nitrate and ammonium) between week 1 and week 6. $O_2$ and $\bigcirc O_2$ were measured weekly using a gas chromatograph (Carlo Erba GC 6000) equipped with a hotwire detector (HWD 430) and helium as carrier gas.
+For the statistical analyses, we took the average of weekly rates over the 5 week period after the first week.